shuai-xu/flink/docs/dev/connectors/kafka.md

 #### Partition discovery

-The Flink Kafka Consumer supports discovering dynamically created Kafka partitions, and consumes them with exactly-once guarantees.
+The Flink Kafka Consumer supports discovering dynamically created Kafka partitions and consumes them with exactly-once guarantees.
 All partitions discovered after the initial retrieval of partition metadata (i.e., when the job starts running) will be consumed from the earliest possible offset.